boschglobal/dse.sdp/README.md

 A Cloudspace can forward ports to allow remote connections to services running in that Cloudspace.
 In particular these scenarios exist:

 1. Cloudspace running in a Web Browser: ports are forwarded via HTTP endpoints (i.e. URLs).
-This is not suitable for Simer based simuations as there is no support for HTTP endpoints (at this time).
+This is not suitable for Simer based simulations as there is no support for HTTP endpoints (at this time).
 2. Cloudspace running in VS Code: ports are forwarded to local host.
-Local applications can connect to these ports and acces services running in the Cloudspace.
+Local applications can connect to these ports and access services running in the Cloudspace.
 This **is** suitable for Simer based simulations.

 #### Connect VS Code to a Cloudspace

 > Hint: Start the Codespace in a Web Browser first, then connect to the running Codespace from VS Code.

 1. Start VS Code, refresh the Remote Explorer, select Github Codespaces (from the dropdown).
-2. Add a Codespace for the repo; https://github.com/boschglobal/dse.sdp ; you will need to authenticate the connection to GitHub and the Repo.
+2. Add a Codespace for the repo; [boschglobal/dse.sdp](https://github.com/boschglobal/dse.sdp) ; you will need to authenticate the connection to GitHub and the Repo.
 3. Connect to the Codespace.
 4. Open a Terminal.

 #### Run the ModelC Gateway Example Simulation

-__Local WSL__
+**Local WSL**
 ```bash
 # Build a local version of the ModelC library for Windows (or download).
 $ git clone https://github.com/boschglobal/dse.modelc